mathkimchi/singularity/DEVLOG.md

 When debugging deadlocks, try to look for functions that are called while there is a lock, and avoid possibly recursive calls while there is a lock.

+In the documentation, I explained it like this:
+Clam is the dormant state
+(meaning you can access the object later but aren't accessing it now) and Pearl means you are actively accessing the object.
+When a pearl is dropped and there are no current pearls, the clean-up function is called.